Psykotikism/Mutant_Tanks/INFORMATION.md

 			"Fire Range Chance"				"16"

 			// The Super Tank's rock creates a fire when it breaks.
+			// Note: This does not need "Ability Enabled" or "Fire Hit" set to 1.
 			// --
 			// 0: OFF
 			// 1: ON